Originally published in January 2015; updated December 2022.

-Valentine’s Day is right around the corner, and in the world of apples, that means it’s the Pink Lady® brand apples time to shine.
 This pink-skinned apple has a zippy tart flavor, crisp bite, and effervescent finish.
-It’s as pretty as it is refreshing and one of the more versatile apples around thanks to its firm skin and dense flesh.
-Because of that versatility, Pink Lady apples are known to standout in salads, pies, baking, as a fresh snack, and now….homemade applesauce.
+It’s as pretty as it is refreshing, and one of the more versatile apples thanks to its firm skin and dense flesh.
+Because of that versatility, Pink Lady apples are known to standout in salads, pies, baking, as a fresh snack, and now…homemade applesauce.

 The sweet yet predominately tart flavor of Pink Lady apples make it a favorite apple among kids.
 And it’s hard to find a snack that more kids agree on than applesauce.
-With extra Pink Lady apples on hand, I decided to combine these two kid loves using my tried and true no-sugar added, homemade, all-natural, applesauce recipe.
-The result was too easy and pretty not to share.
-This homemade Pink Lady applesauce is the perfect sweet-tart treat for kids to enjoy on Valentine’s Day, or any day.
+With extra Pink Lady apples on hand, I decided to combine these two kid loves using my tried and true no-sugar added, homemade, all-natural, easy homemade applesauce recipe.
+The result was too pretty not to share.

 - Wash your Pink Lady apples thoroughly.
 I soak them in a white vinegar-water solution and scrub them gently with a brush.
 Then, rinse the apple with water and let air dry.